jacobbudin/portable-wisdom/README.md

 			--instapaper-login USER \
 			--instapaper-password PASS

 On success, the script will print the output filename.
-For all the options, run `$ portable-wisdom -h`.
+To view all of the options, run `$ portable-wisdom -h`.

 ## License